<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • Open living areas

-Landlords looking to capitalize on these most wanted lists could use a number of ways to entice these renters.
+Landlords looking to capitalize on these most wanted lists could use several ways to entice these renters.
 Safety.com has a thorough guide for homeowners who would install the latest versions of DIY options of smart home features.
 Options for thermostats, water regulators, and electricity monitors are just a few of the options to save energy and money.

 RELATED: WILL YOU LIVE WITH YOUR ADULT CHILDREN AND ELDERLY PARENTS?